rustamgasanov/blog/source/_posts/2017-02-16-fail2ban-in-action.markdown

 {% img /images/fail2ban_1.png %}

 Well, it is a nasty situation.
-Putting all those ips to `iptables` manually would be painful and would require to check journal every day for new attacker's ip entries every day.
+Putting all those ips to `iptables` manually would be painful and would require to check the journal every day for new attacker's ip entries.
 Fortunately, this task is easily solvable with `fail2ban` utility.

 ```
 $ apt-get install fail2ban